rafalh/btcwidget/README.md

 	sudo apt-get install python3 python3-gi python3-matplotlib gir1.2-appindicator3-0.1

 On GNOME Shell you should also install and enable extension "KStatusNotifierItem/AppIndicator Support" to get indicator working.

-If you are getting error related to lack of indicator:

-    Namespace AppIndicator3 not available

-You must install following library by running this command:

-    apt-get install gir1.2-appindicator3-0.1

-This error will probably appear for environments without AppIndicator available (Gnome Shell)

-Additionally for gnome shell you must install and enable following extension allowing to add AppIndicators:

-    KStatusNotifierItem/AppIndicator Support

 Then you can run the application: